 Previously, I was a Visiting Senior Research Fellow at King’s College London.
 Before that, I was Research Team Leader at the Advanced Robotics department of the Italian Institute of Technology (IIT) in Genoa, Italy.

 I do research in robotics and machine learning.
 My research focus is on reinforcement learning algorithms and their application to autonomous robots.
 My long-term goal is to create robots that can learn by themselves and adapt to dynamic environments.
 You can find details about my Research and Publications, as well as watch Videos from my research experiments with robots.

 At IIT, I was leading the Learning and Interaction Lab of the Advanced Robotics department.
 We continue to develop machine learning algorithms and apply them to robots like the compliant humanoid robot COMAN, the iCub humanoid robot, the Barrett WAM arm manipulator robot, and the Fujitsu HOAP-2 small humanoid robot.
 This was my page at IIT.

-In 2009 I obtained my PhD degree from Tokyo Institute of Technology, where I was doing research in computational intelligence under the supervision of Prof. Kaoru Hirota from Hirota Laboratory.
+In 2009, I obtained my PhD degree from Tokyo Institute of Technology (Japan), where I was doing research in computational intelligence under the supervision of Prof. Kaoru Hirota.
 My PhD thesis was dedicated to methods for speeding up the reinforcement learning process.
 I was also supervised by Visiting Prof. Kohei Nomoto from Mitsubishi Electric Corp. and Visiting Prof. Shigeaki Sakurai from Toshiba Corp.